dolittle/Runtime/Documentation/Concepts/projections.md

 So feel free to experiment and iterate until you hit the sweet-spot.

-Joel:
-A read model is a model for holding data.
-It's essentially a [Data transfer object](https://en.wikipedia.org/wiki/Data_transfer_object) (DTO) specialized for reading.
-A read models doesn't modify data, only holds it.
-Read Models are used when you want to show data or build a view.

 The [Runtime]({{< ref "overview" >}}) stores the read models into a read model store